JeffersonLab/analyzer/SDK/README.md

 Overview
 --------

-This package contains a examples of user code for the Hall A analyzer.
+This package contains examples of user code for the Hall A analyzer.
-It it intended as a starting point for building your own library of custom, experiment-specific analysis modules.
+It is intended as a starting point for building your own library of custom, experiment-specific analysis modules.

 The following examples are included for illustration